marcobonici/marcobonici.github.io/blog/fisher-plot.md

 \label{eq:atan}
 \end{equation}

+\warning{
-> ⚠️ If you are going to write down your own Fisher plotter, beware of the fact that you should give to the `atan` function not the ratio of the two elements in Equation \eqref{eq:atan}, but the numerator and the denominator separately.
-If you are not going to do it, it is possible that the ellipse will be oriented in the wrong way!
+If you are going to write down your own Fisher plotter, beware of the fact that you should give to the `atan` function not the ratio of the two elements in Equation \eqref{eq:atan}, but the numerator and the denominator separately.
+If you are not going to do it, it is possible that the ellipse will be oriented in the wrong way!}

 If you want a more detailed introduction to Fisher matrices, please refer to [Coe (2009)](https://arxiv.org/pdf/0906.4123.pdf) and/or